 Braves to host 2025 All-Star Game, 2 years after MLB moved event due to Georgia voting law

-The Major League Baseball All-Star Game will be returning to Atlanta in 2025 at Truist Park, Commissioner Rob Manfred announced on Thursday.
+The Major League Baseball All-Star Game will be returning to Atlanta in 2025 at Truist Park, commissioner Rob Manfred announced Thursday.

 The Braves will be hosting the event for the first time since 2000, when the American League topped the National League, 6-3, with Chipper Jones hitting a home run and Derek Jeter winning MVP honors.